• UPCYCLING IS BETTER THAN RECYCLING.

 Rewilder was born in 2016.
 I was researching industrial trash for a Materials Innovation class I taught at Art Center College of Design in Pasadena, and I came across an amazing material - beer filter cloth from a large American brewery.
 When I found out it was thrown away on the massive scale of 2 tons of fabric every three days, I felt compelled to do something about it.
 It is beautiful, durable, unique and was the seed that grew into everything we do today.

-First and foremost, by the amount of material that we are able to divert from landfill.
+We measure success by the amount of material that we are able to divert from landfill.
 Then the larger impact that that has on the planet.
 Of course, our profit and loss sheet is a good indicator if we’re having success in the capitalist sense.
 Are we making money?
 Much of my job is about education, selling something to people that they don’t know they need, and takes vision and future thinking to value.
 So every project we sell is a success.
 Every person that changes their behavior because of Rewilder is a success.
 The greatest compliment I’ve ever received is from customers who say that they think differently because of their Rewilder backpack.
 Their Rewilder purchase started a chain reaction that now extends to other shopping habits, and life habits.

 Wow, we just finished a herculean project using Michael Stars fabric scraps.
 We made 120 bespoke quilts that are absolutely gorgeous.
 I am really proud of the love, time, sweat, blood and discomfort that went into successfully transforming that material.
 It was one of those projects that was truly above and beyond, and stretched our comfort zone.